W4RA/speechmatching/README.rst

 Docker
 ======

-Alternatively, the ``speechmatching`` package entirely inside Docker.
+Alternatively, the ``speechmatching`` package can be run entirely inside Docker.
 In this scenario, the package detects that the ``ACOUSTIC_RUNNING_IN_DOCKER=1`` environment variable is present and attempts to interact with the ``acoustic`` binary locally within the same container.

 To do this, include a ``Dockerfile`` in the directory of the code with a structure like: